valeriangalliat/blog/2022/04/vanta-agent-m1-mac-without-rosetta.md

 invocations and such), or programs like nginx that I trust to properly drop privileges after starting and binding to a reserved port.

-This is definitely not the case of this Agent, and there's no way this thing is going to run as `root`.
+This is definitely not the case of this agent, and there's no way this thing is going to run as `root`.

 So how do we run it without giving it superuser privileges?
 First, we